Don Bradman: First-class debut

 The next season continued the rapid rise of the "Boy from Bowral".
 Selected to replace the unfit Archie Jackson in the NSW team, Bradman made his first-class debut at the Adelaide Oval, aged 19.
 He secured the achievement of a hundred on debut, with an innings of 118 featuring what soon became his trademarks – fast footwork, calm confidence and rapid scoring.
+The ball used during this match was gifted to Clarrie Grimmett.
 In the final match of the season, he made his first century at the SCG, against the Sheffield Shield champions Victoria.
 Despite his potential, Bradman was not chosen for the Australian second team to tour New Zealand.

 Bradman decided that his chances for Test selection would be improved by moving to Sydney for the 1928–29 season, when England were to tour in defence of the Ashes.
 Initially, he continued working in real estate, but later took a promotions job with the sporting goods retailer Mick Simmons Ltd. In the first match of the Sheffield Shield season, he scored a century in each innings against Queensland.
 He followed this with scores of 87 and 132 not out against the England touring team, and was rewarded with selection for the first Test, to be played at Brisbane.

 Test career

 Bradman is chaired off the ground by his opponents after scoring 452.

-Playing in only his tenth first-class match, Bradman, nicknamed "Braddles" by his teammates, found his initial Test a harsh learning experience.
+At the age of 20, and playing in only his tenth first-class match, Bradman, nicknamed "Braddles" by his teammates, found his initial Test a harsh learning experience.
 Caught on a sticky wicket, Australia were all out for 66 in the second innings and lost by 675 runs (still a Test record).
 Following scores of 18 and 1, the selectors dropped Bradman to twelfth man for the Second Test.
 An injury to Bill Ponsford early in the match required Bradman to field as substitute while England amassed 636, following their 863 runs in the First Test.
 RS "Dick" Whitington wrote, "... he had scored only nineteen himself and these experiences appear to have provided him with food for thought".
 Recalled for the Third Test at the Melbourne Cricket Ground, Bradman scored 79 and 112 to become the youngest player to make a Test century, although the match was still lost.
 Another loss followed in the Fourth Test.
 Bradman reached 58 in the second innings and appeared set to guide the team to victory when he was run out.
 It was to be the only run out of his Test career.
 The losing margin was just twelve runs.

 Bradman with his Wm.
 Sykes bat, in the early 1930s.
 The "Don Bradman Autograph" bat is still manufactured today by Sykes' successor company, Slazenger.